WELCOME TO ST. MARY'S

 On Sunday mornings, children are always welcome and we encourage children to share in our worship with their families.
-If you would like an activity bag for young, please ask one of the welcomers for one.
+If you would like an activity bag for young children, please ask one of the welcomers for one.

 We try to use inclusive language whenever possible and or readings are taken from the New Revised Standard Version of the Holy Bible, which embraces inclusive language as best it can.

 Sunday worship includes readings from the Old and New Testaments of the Bible, a talk (sermon) on the scripture readings, an affirmation of faith, prayers, congregational hymns and Holy Communion.
 St. Mary’s also has a professional choir which leads our singing and sings during the distribution of Holy Communion.

 WHAT DO I HAVE TO DO IN SERVICES?

 On arrival you will be given an order of service, a newsletter which contains the readings, and a hymn book.
 The order of service contains all the instructions and we encourage you to join in with the words in bold type.
 We generally stand to sing, sit during readings and the sermon, and stand or kneel during prayers as indicated in the Order of Service.
 Some members of our congregation -- but by no means all -- cross themselves at various points in the service.
 These actions are personal aids to worship and are purely optional.
 Please, do whatever you find comfortable.

 During the service, a collection will be taken for the work of the church.
 It is entirely up to you whether you contribute to the collection or not.